v0idp/Mellow/README.md

 npm run start
 ```

-After starting the bot you will need to configure it by visiting ``youripordomain:5060``
+After starting the bot you will need to configure it by visiting ``youripordomain:port``
 and filling out the Bot Settings which will start the bot with your token.
 The default login credentials are username:``mellow`` password: ``default``.
 Please change these as soon as possible!
 Note: It's recommended to set a username and password in General Settings.
 This way only you can access the web interface.